cirosantilli/linux-cheat/make/README.md

 -   Rake.

-    Similar to `make`, Ruby implemented with makefiles written in pure Ruby.
+    Similar to `make`, Ruby implemented with Makefiles written in pure Ruby.

 -   Apache Ant.